 ngspice 1 ->

-This matches the hand calculation result from below.
+This matches the hand-calculated result shown below:

 Controls